spacejam/zk-glove/README.md

-# [WIP] zk-glove
+# zk-glove
-a small collection of command line tools for distributed orchestration, using zookeeper
+A small collection of command line tools for distributed orchestration, backed by zookeeper.
+* *glove* is for attempting to run a command, without crossing a maximum number that may run concurrently.
+* *hat* is for monitoring running commands, and performing certain actions when the membership changes, optionally only once a threshold is (re-)crossed.

+Together these simple tools can form the backbone of a simple zk-backed service discovery mechanism.
+For example, you can run some caches using glove, and use hat to send changes in membership to clients.

 ```
 Glove Usage
   -data="hostname": contents of znode (for discovery)